 Living in Rural Oklahoma, Billy earns the money to purchase two hound dogs, trains them to hunt and sets off, alone, on hunting raccoons and in the process, escapes a number of moments of peril.
 Barefooted, he walks everywhere he goes, wandering with his hound dogs all over the county and the woods surrounding them – no phone updates, no “where are you Billy” text messages and no GPS tracking device in his cell phone.

 The world Billy lives in in so very different from ours.
 While we have advanced technologically – and I appreciate so many of these luxuries – I cannot help but feel remorse for the elements of independence, self-reliance, maturity, adventure and confidence that Billy developed and demonstrated throughout the story.
-One of the foundational elements of modern schooling is the “creation” or “development” of self-esteem, confidence and character in our students ( See my post – One Size Does Not Fit All for more details).
+One of the fundamental elements of modern schooling is the “creation” or “development” of self-esteem, confidence and character in our students.
 The real question is, can this be done in the hermetically sealed, over-scheduled, highly monitored and short-leashed world in which we are raising our children.
 Can any of these things be “taught?”
 Or, do they emerge, individually, as a result of real-world tests, experience, victory and failure.
 What is lost in a “nerfed world,” where everything is organized, quantified, tabulated, sanitized, safe guarded, error-proofed and mommy verified?

-I think of the opening scenes of To Kill A Mockingbird (a must read BTW!), in which the kids are outside trying to decide on a hot summer morning what they will do that day; that was our everyday.
+I think of the opening scenes of To Kill A Mockingbird in which the kids are outside trying to decide on a hot summer morning what they will do that day; that was our everyday.
 No agenda created by mom.
 No endless schedule of pre-planned activities, camps, lessons and entertainments.
 We didn’t look to our parents for the solution; we looked within ourselves for the answer.
-Which leads me to wonder – what the heck are we doing to our children and ourselves in this modern day, video game, air-conditioned and sterilized world?
-How does this effect their development?
+Which leads me to wonder what the heck are we doing to our children and ourselves in this modern day, video game, air-conditioned and sterilized world?
+How does this affect their development?

 To get a sense of what we are doing it would be helpful to read Last Child in the Woods by Richard Louv – in which he coined the term “nature-deficit disorder” to describe the absence of real, authentic contact with nature being experienced by today’s youth.
 Beyond the “tree-museums” that we call forest preserves, he is talking about unstructured contact, in which safety is not guaranteed upon admission, and the impact it has on health and development.